heptarch/heptarch.github.io/about.md

 		   bio: 'Below is a randomized playlist of my favourite equations.
 Enjoy the nerdiness!', },
            {
-		   bio: 'This bio snippet is randomized and in some case computer-generated.
-It\'s a Turing test!', },
+		   bio: 'This bio snippet is randomized and in some case computer-generated (*).', },
            {
 		   bio: 'A <i>heptarch</i> was one of seven Anglo-Saxon kings during the “dark” ages.
 Strong prog metal vibes.',